carolinedarling/OkinawanDiet/README.md

 # OkinawanDiet
-A C++ program to help me calculate a weekly shopping list and calorie allowances for an Okinawan Diet.
+A simple C++ program to help me calculate a weekly shopping list and calorie allowances for an Okinawan Diet.